 Skip to content

 Dependency injection lets a handler declare what it needs — a database handle, the current user, a parsed setting — and have Veloce provide it.
-Dependencies are resolved from a plan compiled once at registration, so there is no per-request reflection.
+Depends marks a parameter as injected; dependencies are resolved from a plan compiled once at registration, so there is no per-request reflection.

 Declaring a dependency